Mateusz Morawiecki: Second term (2019–2023)

 On 13 October 2019, Morawiecki led PiS to a re-election victory in that year's parliamentary election.
 PiS won its highest ever vote in a parliamentary election to date, taking in 43.6% of the national vote and retaining majority government.
 At the first sitting of the Sejm of the 9th term, he resigned from the Council of Ministers (pursuant to Article 162(1) of the Constitution of the Republic of Poland), which was accepted by the President on the same day.

 On 15 September 2020, the Voivodeship administrative court in Warsaw ruled that the decision of Morawiecki to hold the elections only by postal vote on 10 May 2020 was a "gross violation of the law and was issued without [legal] grounds" and violated article 7 of the Polish Constitution, article 157, paragraph 1 and article 187, paragraph 1 and 2 of the Electoral Code.
 The opposition demanded Morawiecki's resignation.

 In October 2021, Morawiecki accused the European Union of blackmail over several issues.
 However, he downplayed the possibility of a "Polexit" and said that the threat of economic sanctions was a "direct challenge".
 In July 2021, he became the vice-president of Law and Justice.

+In November 2021, Polish security forces made headlines for turning away migrants at the Belarusian border.
+They used tear gas and water cannons to deter migrants rioting and destroying border fencing in an attempt to access the EU by crossing into Poland.
+According to the Associated Press, Poland's strong stance on illegal and irregular migration was largely met with approval from other European nations hoping to avoid another migrant crisis.

 In December 2021, German Chancellor Olaf Scholz came to Warsaw for talks with Morawiecki.
 They discussed Poland’s dispute with the EU over the rule of law, the long-term EU climate policies and the Nord Stream 2 gas pipeline, which would bring Russian gas to Germany and bypass Poland.
 Morawiecki said "we do not want people to suffer as a result" of EU's Green Deal, accusing the bloc's Emissions Trading System of contributing to the 2021 global energy crisis.
 From 10 February to 26 April 2022, he performed the duties of the Minister of Finance after the dismissal of Tadeusz Kościński.

 Morawiecki was one of the first European leaders to call for sanctions against Russia, following the Russian invasion of Ukraine, calling the invasion a "crime" and "an act of barbarism".
 He travelled to Brussels for an emergency meeting of the European Council and called for freezing Russian assets, cutting Russia off from SWIFT and blocking Nord Stream 2.
 He was one of the first European leaders to support sending military equipment to Ukraine, which he did himself as Prime Minister.
 He also opened the Polish border to Ukrainian refugees, which led to about 2.1 million refugees entering the country in March 2022.
 Morawiecki's uncompromising support for military aid to Ukraine was met with backlash from some far-right and nationalistic politicians, such as Krzysztof Bosak.